Give the City grizzlies the slip at this Bristol big'un, where top-quality work is the catch of the day.

 These achievements have had a lasting impact on Bristol's position and status in the country: after Brunel kick-started the city's connectivity, Bristol went on to become the success story it is today.

-'Bristle' used to be a bustling seaport that thrived on maritime commerce.
+'Bristle' used to be a bustling seaport that thrived on maritime commerce (and, in the early, the slave trade).
 These days, the Port of Bristol no longer plays a vital role in keeping the city afloat.
-Instead, its prosperity is far more dependent on the aerospace, technology, media, financial services and tourism industries.
-Major companies that operate in and around Bristol include multinational aerospace and defence outfit BAE Systems and American IT giant Hewlett-Packard, which has national research laboratories based in town.
+Instead, its prosperity is far more dependent on the aerospace, technology, and research industries, which alongside neighbouring tech hubs Gloucester and Swindon, have helped to put the West Country's Silicon Gorge on the map.
+Major companies that operate in and around Bristol include multinational conglomerate Toshiba and American IT giant Hewlett-Packard, both of which have national research laboratories based in town.

 The forecast for Bristol over the next few years is very promising.
-Property consultancy Jones Lang LaSalle predicted in 2013 that Bristol would be a key force in the recovery of the economy, outperforming every city except London in terms of the number of high-value jobs created.
-The 'City Deal' – a deal agreed in 2012 between the Mayor of Bristol and the government which empowers the city to draw in a sizeable amount of private investment – will no doubt help to boost Bristol's strength in coming years.
-According to early estimations, this investment should hit £1.5bn and forge around 40,000 jobs over the next 30 years.
+According to the economic growth researcher Centre for Cities, Bristol's total number of businesses grew 22.8% between 2004 and 2013.
+Only four English cities charted higher.
+With strong tech credentials, and healthy media, financial services and tourism industries, Bristol has proved a key force in the UK's economic recovery.
+The 'City Deal' – a deal agreed in 2012 between the mayor of Bristol and the government which empowers the city to draw in a sizeable amount of private investment – will no doubt help to boost Bristol's strength in the years to come.
+According to early estimates, this investment should hit £1.5 billion and forge around 40,000 jobs over the next 30 years.

-All in all, the city's horizon looks pretty rosy.
+All in all, the Bristol's future looks pretty rosy.

 That London firms are drawn to Bristol underscores the legal community's confidence in the city as a viable hub for business.
 The knowledge-based economy in Bristol tallies with many of the aforementioned firms' existing and target clients, and a Bristol base means firms can drive down costs – a key factor in Simmons & Simmons' decision to open in the city.